 “Deliciously earnest…Lindsay’s best songs are empowering battle hymns for the perpetually downtrodden.”

-Lyricist, guitarist, singer and poet, Jenn Lindsay was a Boston Globe Calendar Pick, featured on MTV, and toured her ten studio albums internationally.
+Lyricist, guitarist, singer and poet, Jenn Lindsay was a Boston Globe Calendar Pick, featured on MTV and NPR, and toured her ten studio albums internationally.
 She was featured on the Village Voice and the San Diego Union-Tribune weekly shortlist.
 Her style has been best described by fans and the media alike as intelligent, tender, and unaffected–or, according to NY MakeMusic, “a welcome blast of taste and sincerity.”

 “Something good has to come out of the current economic downturn, right?
 Well, here’s one: anti-folk singer-songwriter Jenn Lindsay.”
 (Amy Phillips, Village Voice) A reviewer at Smother.net remarked, “Jenn Lindsay has her finger right on the pulse of the whole wide world of working people everywhere.”
 Rambles Magazine said, “If some of her songs were given the exposure that they deserve, New York would be one receptionist short but the folk world would be one star richer.”
 The impoverished struggle of being a solo artist in NYC sent Jenn out onto the road, booking her own shows, leading college workshops, and forming traveling collectives with other emerging artists.
 Her music, “delicate and tough…stark urban imagery” (San Diego Union-Tribune), showcases “a talent well-versed in the field of social protest music” (Stanford Daily).